 Or an equivalent qualification, recognised by Government of Andorra.

-Students who obtain the Bachelor of Laws at the University of Andorra will be able to achieve the following competencies, among others:
+Students who obtain the Bachelor of Laws at the University of Andorra will be able to achieve the following competences, among others:

 - To search for and obtain legal sources (legal, jurisprudential and doctrinal) and use them.

 - To understand the different ways of creating law, its historical evolution and its current reality.